-Photos Of Kendall Jenner & Gigi Hadid's 'Star Wars' Photo Shoot Will Make You Cringe
+Kendall Jenner & Gigi Hadid Did A 'Star Wars' Photo Shoot & People Are So, So Pissed

 I can't help but love when ridiculously good-looking famous people are BFFs with other ridiculously good-looking famous people.
 Case in point: Kendall Jenner and Gigi Hadid.
 Both girls are gorgeous (obviously) but they're also both go-getters when it comes to their careers, and honestly, I'm going to raise a glass to them for that.
 But Harper's Bazaar recently published a fashion-forward article that shows photos of Kendall Jenner and Gigi Hadid's 'Star Wars' photo shoot and, ouch, you guys.
 It is NOT pretty.